Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 This article introduced two C++17 features to build a type-safe event system:

-• Empty structs as type tags — Extensible, allowing fields to be added later.
+std::variant<Pressed, Released>— A type-safe union replacing C-style integer event codes.std::visit+ generic lambda — Compile-time type dispatch ensuring all event types are handled.- Empty structs as type tags — Extensible, allowing for fields to be added later.

-Compared to the virtual function approach, variant + visit requires no vtable, no heap allocation, and no RTTI—perfectly suited for our embedded environment.
+Compared to the virtual function approach, variant + visit requires no vtable, no heap allocation, and no RTTI—making it a perfect fit for our embedded environment.

-The next article assembles these pieces into a Button template class.
+In the next article, we will assemble these components into a Button template class.